martendo/gpss.py/docs/usage.md

 Run a simulation.
 If specified, `infile` will be parsed with [`gpss.parse()`](#functions-parse).

-A `gpss.error.SimulationError` will be raised if anything illegal occurs in the simulation.
+A `gpss.SimulationError` will be raised if anything illegal occurs in the simulation.

 #### `gpss.createReport()`{:.codeh} {#createReport}
 Return a master simulation report.
 Contained within are all the